claudlow/geocloud-assignment02/README.md

     Discuss your accessibility metric and how you arrived at it below:

+    I used the wheelchair_boarding variable in septa.bus_stops as well as the number of bus stops per neighborhood to create an accessibility metric.
+This metric evaluates neighborhoods based on the density of accessible stops (number of accessible stops) and proportion of accessible stops (percentage of bus stops in the neighborhood that accessible).
+This means neighborhoods with many accessible stops in a small area are considered more accessible as it is easier for wheelchair users to not only travel to reach a stop but to also use the stop.
+It takes a conservative approach where if there is no accessibility information available on the stop (wheelchair_boarding = 0), it is assumed that the stop is naccessible.

+The final score is calculated as:

     **Description:**

 6. What are the _top five_ neighborhoods according to your accessibility metric?